top of page

 June Hannah, director

 June is the founder and director of Joyful Sound.
 She has a music education degree and has directed youth, adult and intergenerational handbell choirs for the past 36+ years.
-June has served in many positions for Area 5 and served on the National Board for Handbell Musicians of America.
+June has served in many positions for Area 5 and served on the national board for Handbell Musicians of America.
 She has taught classes for local, state, area and national events and has been a mass conductor for several local events.
-June recently retired as organist and music director at Old Bethel United Methodist Church in Indianapolis, where she served for 21 years.
-June is married to Jim Hannah and has a daughter and twin grandsons.
+June retired in Dec.
+2019 from Old Bethel United Methodist Church in Indianapolis, where she served for 21 years as organist and director of traditional worship.
+Prior to that, she served at Christ United Methodist Church for 15 years.
+June has a daughter and twin grandsons.

 Sharon Blades